4TUResearchData-Carpentries/workshop_notes/README.md

 **Document status** Currently, this document is an adolescent draft.
 Bear with the bear.

+**Readership** Workshop coordinators and instructors.

 ## 1. Automated note-taking for the Carpentries workshops using gitautopush

 **The ambition** is to use this repository to share and store the notes of all lessons of all editions of all Carpentries workshops held at the 4TU Research Data.

 **The lesson notes** are the documents containing the commands the instructors type along during a lesson.
-Instructors may not present the material of lesson episodes verbatim.
+Instructors may not present the material of the lesson episodes following the Carpentries website verbatim.

-**The need** Learners use the lesson notes to catch up with a lesson when they had to lag behind, for example after a helper has supported them with an issue.
+**The need** Learners use the lesson notes to catch up with a lesson when they had to lag behind, for example after receiving a helper's support with an issue.
-Previously, a helper was fully engaged with the task of note-taking.
-The application of @Maurits Kok to https://github.com/mwakok/software_carpentry_learner for the Python lesson has showed that the note-taking can be automated.
+Previously, one helper was fully engaged with the task of note-taking.
+The application to the Python lesson by [Maurits Kok (@mwakok)](https://github.com/mwakok) at https://github.com/mwakok/software_carpentry_learner has showed that the note-taking can be automated effectively.

 **The key tool** is `gitautopush`, an application that detects changes in a local repository and pushes them to the associated remote repository automatically.
+The local repository in the instructor's machine thus contains the files to be shared as the instructor keeps on typing.
+(The local repository _performs_ the pushes.)
 The learners can consult the notes in the auto-pushed remote.
-The local repository in the instructor's machine thus contains the files that have to be shared as the instructor types them along.
+(The remote _receives_ the pushes.)
-`gitautopush` has indeed been conceived to support the Software Carpentries.
+`gitautopush` has indeed been conceived to support the Software Carpentries from the start.
 This application is available from the Python Package Index at https://pypi.org/project/gitautopush/ (accessed 19 May 2023).

 **This document** is intended for instructors and explains how to use this remote to serve each edition of a workshop carpentry and prepare your local computer for this.
-As of May 2023, it only comments on the lessons of the Software Carpentry Workshop (SCW), that is Git, Unix Shell, and Python.
+As of May 2023, it only comments on the lessons of the Software Carpentry Workshop (SCW): Git, Unix Shell, and Python.
-There are differences as to how each lesson fills the working directory and repositories.
+Each lesson fills the working directory and repositories differently.
 The table below organises how the working directory is used in each unassisted lesson:

 | Lesson | Contains a repo? | What to share? |